-Driver Education is a state-funded program offered to all eligible students.
-CMS is charged with providing this service to all eligible students free of charge only once.
+Driver Education is a state-funded program offered to all eligible students in North Carolina for \$45.
+CMS is charged with providing this service to all eligible students in Mecklenburg County only once.
 The program is offered after school, during school vacations and during the summer at several locations.
 All CMS high schools have a Driver Education site coordinator that assists in the coordination of the program.
 CMS currently outsources (contracts) the program to licensed commercial driving schools.
 To be eligible, a student must:

-- ▼ Be at least 14-1/2 years old (by class starting date). - Be actively enrolled in public, private, charter or licensed home school in Mecklenburg County.
+- Be at least 14-1/2 years old (by class starting date). - Be actively enrolled in public, private, charter or licensed home school in Mecklenburg County. - Comply with the CMS Code of Student Conduct.